scottdillon1/Virtual_SCP_Academy/SAC/SAC-Modeling-Part1.md

 ![](.//media/image5.png)

-:point_right:**You now see the raw data model.
-11 columns, but no measures.
-We also have no date objects
+:point_right:**You now see the raw data model.**
+However, there are no measures and no date objects identified so we need to fix this which is part of our data cleanup activies here in the modeling section.

 ![](.//media/image8.png)